bfansports/CloudProcessingEngine-Decider/README.md

 This daemon makes these decisions based on a Plan that you write in YAML.
 This plan defines your workflow and the Decider will follow your plan and will initiate the proper steps in your workflow.

+You can use it for your own SWF workflow implementation.

+This Decider has been created aspart of a broader project called CPE.
+The CPE project (https://github.com/sportarchive/CloudProcessingEngine) allows you to process tasks at scale in the Cloud with the use of SWF and SQS.

 ### How to use it ?

-You can use it for your own implementation of SWF.
-However this Decider is part of a broader project called CPE.

-The CPE project (https://github.com/sportarchive/CloudProcessingEngine) allows you to process tasks at scale in the Cloud with the use of SWF and SQS.

 You must write your plan. so head to the Decider documentation here for more info: http://sportarchive.github.io/CloudProcessingEngine-Decider